vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/latest/migrate-0-10-0-to-0-11-0.md

 ## More guidance in help

-The `--help` flags across commands offer more information about each command and sub-command.
+The `--help` flag offers more information about each command and sub-command.
 You'll see an explanation of each command and examples of how to use them.

 ## How can I print my private keys?